 Fortunately, my sweet friend reminded me about minimalist shoes and sent me a copy of Whole Body Barefoot by Katy Bowman.
 The rest is history.
 Today I wear absolutely nothing but minimalist or no shoes and my entire body is stronger, more stable, and functioning better than it ever has in my life.

 In fact this experience was so life-changing that I now spend my time breaking down barriers to healthy footwear.
-My blog and social media channels are all about showing you how awesome minimalist footwear can be and making it easy for you to find what you love.
+This website is all about showing you how awesome minimalist footwear can be and making it easy for you to find what you love.
 One choice (your shoes) can impact your life in countless ways.

 So what do you think?
 Are you ready to think about feet and shoes in a new way?